aye1024/Final-Project/README.md

 ![Screenshot of ending a game.](/images/ending_game.png)

-To end the game, press the "Game End?" button once the game reaches Turn #14 and all scores on the scoreboards are kept.
+To end the game, press the "Game Over?" button once the game reaches Turn #14 and all scores on the scoreboards are kept.
 This will take you to the game end screen.

 ![Screenshot of end screen.](/images/game_over.png)